Mamertine prison facts

 Who built the Mamertine prison?

 Although legend has it that the spring inside the Mamertine Prison miraculously appeared due to St Peter or St Paul’s presence, this is probably not true.
 The spring existed prior to the prison.
-It is understood that the structure began to be built in around 640 BC, by and is understood to have been constructed in 640–616 BC, by Ancus Marcius, the fourth King of Rome.
+It is understood that the structure began to be built in around 640 BC, by and is understood to have been constructed in 640–616 BC, by Ancus Marcius, the fourth King of ancient Rome.
 It was then later converted to a prison.

 When was Mamertine Prison built?

-It is understood that the structure began to be built in around 640 BC, by and is understood to have been constructed in 640–616 BC, by Ancus Marcius, the fourth King of Rome.
+It is understood that the structure began to be built in around 640 BC, by and is understood to have been constructed in 640–616 BC, by Ancus Marcius, the fourth King of ancient Rome.
 It was then later converted to a prison.

 Who was held prisoner in Mamertine prison?